PFAS Contamination in the Marinette and Peshtigo Area

 - FTC - Expanded Site Investigation Area (ESIA): JCI/Tyco has refused to sample private wells or provide bottled water in this area, as stated in a December 2021 letter.
 The DNR currently provides bottled water to residents having private wells with PFAS at or above DHS recommendations.
 The town of Peshtigo has included the ESIA in its exploration of options for municipal water for the town.

 - Biosolids Landspreading Fields: JCI/Tyco currently provides bottled water to residents having private wells with PFAS at or above DHS recommendations and other residents who live near these locations, but whose wells have not been tested for PFAS (November 2021 letter).
 Other long-term solutions have not been evaluated for this area.

 Well Drilling Notification

-The DNR issued a notice to well drillers requesting they contact DNR prior to drilling new water supply wells in the area to ensure they have pertinent information about the PFAS contamination prior to constructing a new well.
+The DNR issued a notice to well drillers regarding PFAS in June 2019 requesting they contact the DNR before drilling new water supply wells in the area to ensure they have pertinent information about the PFAS contamination.

 - Non-Potable Wells & Basement Water